Let's Draw: The Twin Epics of Tamil Literature

 Her dad's tragic death weighs like a ton on Manimekalai’s head, and she determines on renouncing everything.
 But the handsome prince Udayakumaran adores and proposes Manimekalai, and she likes him too!
 Choices, choices.

-Drat it, eternal knowledge awaits, son!
+Drat it, eternal knowledge awaits, son daughter!
 Supporting Manimekalai’s life choices, Manimekala, her guardian deity, puts her in a trance and deposits her at some remote island.
 Good going, there?

 Manimekalai wakes up and wanders about the island in loneliness until she comes across a shrine where Gautama Buddha himself once sat and mediated a dispute between two Naga clans, who both wanted some great throne.
 Manimekalai, prostrating before the shrine, has a revelation about her previous life.
 She and her husband (reborn as Udayakumaran, because of course) had received a Buddhist sage warmly, and Manimekalai offered him food.
 Because of this, she was granted the honour of being a Bhikkuni, or a Buddhist nun, in the next life.